 It is not uncommon for an insurer to fail to recognize the extent of your injuries or the full amount of damage done to you.
 They also undervalue your bike and related property and will often attempt to offer a fast – and low – settlement in an attempt to close things out quickly.
-If you have been offered a settlement or need to speak with an insurance company, you should contact a Washington personal injury attorney who works with bike accident cases first.
+If you have been offered a settlement or need to speak with an insurance company, you should contact a Spokane personal injury attorney who works with bike accident cases first.
 Doing this protects your rights and preserves your case.

 What to Do After a Bicycle Accident

-- If physically able, get the driver’s license plate number, insurance information, and contact information.
+Get the driver’s license plate number, insurance information, and contact information.
 If unable, get a bystander to do this.

-- Seek out medical attention right away; some injuries may not be immediately apparent, so it is important to see a doctor.
+Seek out medical attention right away; some injuries may not be immediately apparent, so it is important to see a doctor.
 Your ER or doctor visit will also help document your claim and prove the extent of your injuries.

-- Obtain witness contact information.
+Obtain witness contact information